navis-org/skeletor/README.md

-Some of the code in skeletor was modified from the [Py_BL_MeshSkeletonization](https://github.com/aalavandhaann/Py_BL_MeshSkeletonization) addon created by #0K Srinivasan Ramachandran and published under GPL3.
+Some of the code in skeletor was modified from the [Py_BL_MeshSkeletonization](https://github.com/aalavandhaann/Py_BL_MeshSkeletonization) addon for Blender 3D created by #0K Srinivasan Ramachandran and published under GPL3.

 The mesh TEASAR approach was adapted from the implementation in [meshparty](https://github.com/sdorkenw/MeshParty) by Sven Dorkenwald, Casey